esp-rs/std-training/book/src/03_5_mqtt.md

     match message.details() {
         Details::Complete(token) => {
             // all messages in this exercise will be of type `Complete`
-            // the other variants of the `Details` enum are for larger message payloads
+            // the other variants of the `Details` enum
+            // are for larger message payloads

-            let topic: Cow<str> = message.topic(token); // Cow<str> behaves a lot like other Rust strings (&str, String)
+            // Cow<str> behaves a lot like other Rust strings (&str, String) let topic: Cow<str> = message.topic(token);

-            // determine if we're interested in this topic and dispatch based on its content let is_command_topic: bool = /* ... */;
+            // determine if we're interested in this topic and
+            // dispatch based on its content
+            let is_command_topic: bool = /* ... */;
             if is_command_topic {
                 let raw = RawCommandData { /* ... */ };